-Library Research involves locating, analyzing, and synthesizing existing (secondary) research into an original paper.
+Library research involves locating, analyzing, and synthesizing existing (secondary) research and/or primary source material into an original paper.
 Library research is an integral part of all research endeavors, though it can also stand on its own as a literature review, meta-analysis, or systematic review.

 This guide will discuss the process of library research.